-- Currently, the ICGC has received commitments from funding organizations in Asia, Australia, Europe, North America and South America for 53 project teams in 15 jurisdictions to study over 25,000 tumor genomes.
-Projects that are currently funded are examining tumors affecting the bladder, blood, bone, brain, breast, cervix, colon, head and neck, kidney, liver, lung, oral cavity, ovary, pancreas, prostate, rectum, skin, soft tissues, stomach, thyroid and uterus.
-Over time, additional nations and organizations are anticipated to join the ICGC.
-The genomic analyses of tumors conducted by ICGC members in Australia (pancreatic cancer), Canada (pancreatic cancer, pediatric brain cancer and prostate cancer), China (gastric cancer), France (liver cancer), Germany (blood cancer, brain cancer), Japan (liver cancer), Spain (blood cancer), the UK (blood, breast, lung, prostate and skin cancer) and the USA (blood, bladder, brain, breast, cervical, colon, head and neck, kidney, liver, lung, ovarian, prostate, rectal, skin, stomach, thyroid and uterine cancer) are now available through the Data Coordination Center housed on the ICGC website at www.icgc.org.
+- Currently, the ICGC has received commitments from funding organizations in Asia, Australia, Europe, North America and South America for 67 project teams in 17 jurisdictions to study over 25,000 tumor genomes.
+Projects that are currently funded are examining tumors affecting the biliary tract, bladder, blood, bone, brain, breast, cervix, colon, head and neck, kidney, liver, lung, oral cavity, ovary, pancreas, prostate, rectum, skin, soft tissues, stomach, thyroid and uterus.
+The genomic analyses of tumors conducted by ICGC members in Australia (pancreatic cancer), Canada (pancreatic, pediatric brain and prostate cancer), China (gastric cancer), France (liver cancer), Germany (blood, brain and prostate cancer), India (oral cancer), Japan (liver cancer), South Korea (blood cancer), Spain (blood cancer), the UK (blood, bone, breast, esophageal, lung, prostate and skin cancer) and the USA (bladder, blood, brain, breast, cervical, colon, head and neck, kidney, liver, lung, ovarian, pancreatic, prostate, rectal, skin, stomach, thyroid and uterine cancer) are now available through the Data Coordination Center housed on the ICGC website at www.icgc.org.

 - International network of cancer genome projects.
 Nature 464, 993-998 (15 April 2010)

 The International Cancer Genome Consortium (ICGC) has been organized to launch and coordinate a large number of research projects that have the common aim of elucidating comprehensively the genomic changes present in many forms of cancers that contribute to the burden of disease in people throughout the world.